bbc/ceych/README.md

 ##### Parameters

 * `funcOrOpts` - Either a function or a set of options of the format `{ func: yourFunction, suffix: 'yourSuffix' }` if you wish to include a suffix.
-* `...args` - The args that you passed to the already wrapped function to initially store the cache entry.
+* `...args` - The args that you passed to the wrapped function call which initially stored the cache entry.

 #### `ceych.disableCache()`